Solveware3/Emotion-Classification-Thesis/README.md

 2. Perform real-time ⚡⏱️ emotion classification for a sentence on the emotion classification page, allowing users to test the model's ability to classify emotions directly from the interface.

+# Folder Structure
+## Application
+This folder contains the application code.

+## Dataset
+This folder contains the datasets used for training and testing the model.
+It includes data in both Indonesian and English.
+The data is already split into three sets with the following proportions:
+- 70% for training
+- 15% for validation
+- 15% for testing

+## Dictionary
+This folder contains the slang word dictionaries created by the authors and a combined file from five slang dictionaries used in the preprocessing steps.

+## Model
+This folder stores the trained best-performing model file with a .pth extension.

+## Contributors
+Belinda Mutiara
+Florencia
+Gabrielle Felicia Ariyanto

+References
+<a id="reference-1">[1] Saputri, M. S., Mahendra, R., & Adriani, M. (2018).
+Emotion Classification on Indonesian Twitter Dataset.
+Proceedings of the 2018 International Conference on Asian Language Processing, IALP 2018, 90–95.
+Institute of Electrical and Electronics Engineers Inc. https://doi.org/10.1109/IALP.2018.8629262
+<a id="reference-2">[2] Salsabila, N. A., Winatmoko, Y. A., Septiandri, A. A., & Jamal, A. (2018).
+Colloquial Indonesian Lexicon.
+327.
+<a id="reference-3">[3] Ibrohim, M. O., & Budi, I. (2018).
+A Dataset and Preliminaries Study for Abusive Language Detection in Indonesian Social Media.
+Procedia Computer Science, 135, 222–229.
+Elsevier B.V. https://doi.org/10.1016/j.procs.2018.08.169
+<a id="reference-4">[4] Purwitasari, D., Putra, C. B. P., & Raharjo, A. B. (2023).
+A stance dataset with aspect-based sentiment information from Indonesian COVID-19 vaccination-related tweets.
+Data in Brief, 47. https://doi.org/10.1016/j.dib.2023.108951